scikit-tda/ripser.py/README.md

 ## Setup

-Installation requires Cython, but other than that, it is available on all platforms (if you are having trouble installing, please let us know!)
+Ripser.py is available on all major platforms.
+All that is required is that you install the standard Python numerical computing libraries and Cython.

+Dependencies:
+- Cython
+- numpy
+- scipy
+- matplotlib
+- scikit-learn

+Cython should be the only library required before installation.
+To install, type the following commands into your environment:

 ```
 pip install Cython
 pip install Ripser
 ```

+If you are having trouble installing, please let us know!

 ## Usage